 For many free spirits, a TEFL certificate is a way to embark on a fulfilling career while indulging wanderlust (and there is such a demand for native English teachers that even this is often not required).
 For some of these individuals, their arrival to Medellin brings them a feeling of belonging that they haven’t found anywhere else in the world.
 While the pay as an English teacher in Colombia isn’t anything to write home about (most teachers earn between $700-$1000/month), the sense of fulfillment and, more importantly, the living ability the wages do afford speak volumes regarding the potential to afford to live passionately and do what you love without sacrificing location.
 Additionally, if the meager local salaries scares you away, there are many Chinese companies nowadays that will pay considerably more for native speakers to give online classes.
 Contact Us for more details.

-Are you an expat living in Medellin?
+Are you an expats living in Medellin?
 Leave a comment and tell us about your experience.

 Considering moving, but have some doubts?
 Contact us with your questions.